 Thanksgiving in Old Shanghai

 A service of Thanksgiving.
 A big turkey dinner, with all the trimmings.
 A hotly contested football classic.
-It all sounds very traditional, very American, and so it was: except that this was how Thanksgiving was celebrated by Shanghai’s American community in the 1930s.
+It all sounds very traditional, very American, and so it was: it was Thanksgiving in 1930s Shanghai.

 Thanksgiving Service at Holy Trinity

-Left: Holy Trinity Cathedral, where Thanksgiving services were held; Right: the Thanksgiving program (1935)
+Left: Holy Trinity Cathedral, where Thanksgiving services were held

 Thanksgiving Tiffin

-But the dinner that everyone was most envious of was the one the U.S. servicemen in Shanghai were treated to: on board the USS Pittsburgh, the sailors dined on cream of tomato soup, roast turkey with oyster dressing and gravy, mashed potatoes, asparagus with butter sauce, baked spiced ham, celery, lettuce, olives, oranges, apples, mixed nuts, ice cream, cake, mince pie, and coffee.
+But the dinner that roused the most envy was the one for U.S. servicemen: on board the USS Pittsburgh, the sailors dined on cream of tomato soup, roast turkey with oyster dressing and gravy, mashed potatoes, asparagus with butter sauce, baked spiced ham, celery, lettuce, olives, oranges, apples, mixed nuts, ice cream, cake, mince pie, and coffee.
 “Novel menus were prepared as souvenirs and as proof to the family at home that Thanksgiving in China is not as bad as it might be.”

-In 1933, The China Press, the city’s American-owned newspaper, offered a typical Thanksgiving menu, explaining that “to be really authentic, turkey should form the center of the menu, filled with “stuffing”, rich in sage, onions, chestnuts, or oysters.
+In 1933, The China Press, the city’s American-owned newspaper, published a typical Thanksgiving menu for its international readers, explaining that “to be really authentic, turkey should form the center of the menu, filled with “stuffing”, rich in sage, onions, chestnuts, or oysters.
 Then of course, there should be cranberry jelly, sweet and Irish potatoes, a green vegetable, a salad and a final touch – mince or pumpkin pie.”

 Thanksgiving Football Game: Shanghai Civilians vs U.S. Fourth Marines

 No lingering over Thanksgiving dinner, though: at 2.30pm (sharp!)
-Shanghai headed over to the Canidrome—yes, the greyhound racing track—for the much-anticipated “gridiron classic”.
-The Fourth Marine band performed, and there were enthusiastic cheering sections for each side—including hundreds of Shanghai American School students (cheering for the civilans).
-The Marines routinely routed the Civilians (who clearly needed to come up with a better name), taking home the covered Cunningham Cup, named for the US Consul-General.
+Shanghai headed over to the Canidrome—yes, the greyhound racing track—for the much-anticipated “gridiron classic,” featuring the Fourth Marines against the Civilians.
+The Fourth Marine Band performed, and there were enthusiastic cheering sections for each side — including Shanghai American School students, rooting for the civilians.
+Year after year, the Marines routed the Civilians (who clearly needed to come up with a better name!), taking home the coveted Cunningham Cup, named for the US Consul-General.

 REFERENCES: